 Chobe Under Canvas is a fantastic way to enjoy the area - an authentic bush experience that you will not find elsewhere in Chobe.
 Although the tents are mobile they are extremely comfortable, and the service is of a very high standard.

-Perched high on an escarpment overlooking the Chobe River and surrounding plains, this friendly, owner-run lodge offers an intimate and personalised stay in the wild surroundings of Chobe National Park, making a wonderful base for safaris and an authentic African bush experience.
+Perched high on an escarpment overlooking the Chobe River and surrounding plains, this friendly, owner-run lodge offers an intimate and personalized stay in the wild surroundings of Chobe National Park, making a wonderful base for safaris and an authentic African bush experience.

 Experiences while staying here